braitsch/ofxDatGui/readme.md

 ##Component Groups (Folders)

-You can also group related components into folders:
+You can also group related components into folders.
+When constructing a folder pass in a label to name the folder and an optional color to help visually group its contents.

-	ofxDatGuiFolder* folder = gui->addFolder(string label);
+	ofxDatGuiFolder* folder = gui->addFolder(string label, ofColor color);
 	folder->addButton("Nested Button");
 	folder->addSlider("Nested Slider", 0, 100);
 	folder->addTextInput("I am a Nested Text Input");

-**Note:** Currently folders only support one level of depth and cannot contain grouped objects such as other folders or dropdowns.
+	folder->addColorPicker("I am a Nested Color Picker");

 ---